Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 For yoga lovers, there’s also a free morning yoga class every day at Pantai Karang.
 It starts at 7:30 AM and everyone is welcome, just join in with a mat or towel.

-As of 2022, the whole Sanur Beach walking path is being renovated to make it wider.
+As of 2022, the whole Sanur Beach walking path has been renovated to make it wider.
 This is welcome news because the boardwalk can get pretty busy in the mornings.

 3. Sanur Beach